Red River War: Early engagements

 On 27 June 1874, Isa-tai'i and Comanche chief Quanah Parker led about 250 warriors in an attack on a small outpost of buffalo hunters in the Texas Panhandle called Adobe Walls.
 The encampment consisted of just a few buildings and was occupied by only 28 men and one woman.
-Though a few whites were killed in the opening moments of the Second Battle of Adobe Walls (the first had been in 1864), the majority was able to barricade themselves indoors and hold off the attack.
+Though a few whites were killed in the opening moments of the Second Battle of Adobe Walls, the majority were able to barricade themselves indoors and hold off the attack.
 Using large-caliber buffalo guns, the hunters could fire on the warriors from much greater range than the Indians had expected, and the attack failed.

 A second engagement involving the Kiowa took place in Texas.
 Warriors led by Lone Wolf attacked a patrol of Texas Rangers in July.
 The Lost Valley fight had light casualties on both sides, but it served to raise tensions along the frontier and push the Army into an aggressive response.

 The explosion of violence took the government by surprise.
 The "peace policy" of the Grant administration was deemed a failure, and the Army was authorized to subdue the southern Plains tribes with whatever force necessary.
 At this time, roughly 1,800 Cheyennes, 2,000 Comanches, and 1,000 Kiowas remained at large.
 Combined, they mounted about 1,200 warriors.